Skip to content

 • The meta section includes information about this rule such as the author's name, category, a brief description, and the creation date

-• The strings section includes what the rule looking for :
+• The strings section includes what the rule is looking for:

 • $string1: This string identifier looks for the ASCII string "malicious_string_1".